A crisis is often a call to personal growth and development, which our deeper nature wants us to work with, to find a

 The Tower is a magical place and we all have a symbolic ‘Tower’ within ourselves.
 In my inner tower, I contemplate and from this bring my inner images into the written form and prepare articles and just lately, a book.
 In such an inner place we can all reflect on our experiences and dreams to deepen and widen self knowledge and find personal connections to the inner and outer world through the interesting, and sometimes marvellous, images that come from the unconscious in the form of dreams.
 These point to the rhythm and inner voice that urges us to follow it.

-Analysis is such a process, developing the personality through the dreams and issues you bring into the dialogue.
+Analysis is such a process, developing the personality and the soul through the dreams and issues you bring into the dialogue.
 If you want to, this can also include expression through creative work such as painting, writing and movement.